What is Rational about Mythology

 For finding an answer to this question, let us see what were the functions, we, as a race have been doing all these years, and what part did myths play in it.
 The single most significant job, our race performed all these years, happen to be that of finding answers to questions.
 And it should have been the place, where myths contributed the most.
 Did myths help us in that?
 If so, how?

 Normally problem solving goes thus.
 If we understand a question and are well equipped with all that is needed, like calculators, scientific instruments or computers, our own 'knowhow', or environmental requirements, we shall be proceeding with our solution.
 Else, if it is appropriate, we shall be going ahead with our preparations for the same.
-If not, we will be marking the question for something else, like future reference.
+If not, we will be marking the question for something else.
+Like a task for future when the requirements are met, or when the time is appropriate.
 If we happen to get confronted with more such issues, we grade those, and the ones needing urgent attention shall get additionally marked.
-Now you see, how effective one is in finding answers, depend heavily on ones capability to have differential, easily recognizable marking of problems with its attributes.
+Now you see, how effective one is in finding answers, depend heavily on one's capability to have differential, easily recognizable marking of problems with its attributes of interest.

 In short, we may end up with many text books, references, note books, or other records with various markings, each indicating to the necessity and range of further attention.
-In fact it is this habit of keeping permanent records is the one that enables us to quickly resolve an issue.
+In fact it is this habit of keeping such records is the one that enables us to quickly resolve an issue.

 What do you Think?